lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 ## E. Late and Missing Assignments

 Grades for the course are largely based on weekly labs and projects.
-Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
+Assigned work is accompanied by detailed instructions, adequate time for completion, and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed in a timely fashion by the due date.
-Once solutions are posted it is no longer possible to receive points for assignments.
+Once solutions are posted, it is no longer possible to receive points for assignments.

 ## F. Course Communications and Instructor Feedback:

 **Course content** is hosted on this website.
-Lecture files, assignments, and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through [**iCollege**](https://gastate.view.usg.edu/d2l/home/3414105).
+Lecture files, assignments, and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through [**iCollege**](https://gastate.view.usg.edu/d2l/home/3702598).

 Please schedule individual office hours, meet with the course GTA, or email the instructor directly if you need outside-class assistance.